 The major characterisation of the Internet address space is the visibly finite nature of the resource.
-Some 25% of the address space has been allocated to serviced entities, and with the exponential nature of the demand for the resource some administrative control are essential to prevent a perceived scarcity-induced hoarding run on the remaining resource.
+Some 25 percent of the address space has been allocated to serviced entities, and with the exponential nature of the demand for the resource some administrative control are essential to prevent a perceived scarcity-induced hoarding run on the remaining resource.

-Hoarding takes the form of buying early and withholding the goods from the market in order to lift the scarcity premium.
+Hoarding takes the from of buying early and controlled selling the commodity when the market rises.
 Such market manipulation is by no means a novel practice, and various attempts to control market supply have met with various levels of success and failure in other commodities in the past.
 Hoarding and speculative buying can be used to establish a monopoly position and thereby exert complete control over supply and hence control over the market price.
 As an example, this has been an historical feature of the wholesale diamond market.
 However the an Internet address market would be somewhat resilient against this type of attempt to exert control over supply.
 The relevant feature of the Internet environment is that the use of a single IP address can be multiplexed across multiple systems and applications through the deployment of application gateways and address translation technologies.